 FDA pregnancy category D. Do not use pamidronate if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether pamidronate passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using pamidronate.

 How is pamidronate given (Aredia)?